 This approach has limitations.
 Having this single server that can’t go down means that you have a single point of failure and no redundancy.
 Nightly backups and snapshots are not possible.
 In terms of time required to keep it patched and up, it is expensive to host your own servers and equipment.
 Using a single server for a web server is often wasteful, prone to configuration error, and a security concern.

-In recent years there has been dramatic improvement in the way organizations design, develop, and maintain their IT infrastructure.
+In recent years there has been a dramatic improvement in the way organizations design, develop, and maintain their IT infrastructure.
 This trend is called “infrastructure as code”.
-Let’s take a closer look it’s benefits and why it is so valuable.
+Let’s take a closer look at its benefits and why it is so valuable.